msnellma/SpringRAG/README.md

 docker-compose up
 ```
 See `compose.yml` for database credentials.

+Alternatively, start the application and the container should spin up.
 ## Document ingestion
 Add documents to `src/resources/docs` and update the `IngestionService` class.
 ## API